-This is the second in a series of posts about the battle against poverty, your role in the battle, and some of your allies in the fight.
+This is a part of a series of posts from our 2019-2020 annual report about the battle against poverty, your role in the battle, and some of your allies in the fight.
 See first post.
 See next post.

 ALIAS: “Aegis,” “Isobel”

 PHYSICAL DESCRIPTION: Petite build, brown hair, brown eyes

 ABILITIES: Resourcefulness, willpower, love for her children